Possible malfunctions of the gearbox and how to eliminate them

 - Reduced oil level in the crankcase

-- The alignment of the crankshaft and the clutch housing
+- The alignment of the crankshaft and clutch housing is broken

 Oil leak from gearbox: